Head voice, Falsetto, and Whistle Register - Explained!

 Because the vocal folds are difficult to visualize in whistle voice, there are a few different theories on how whistle is produced.

-Some teachers say that only a small front portion of the vocal folds vibrate to produce whistle (rather than the full fold, as in chest, mix, and head voice).
+Some singing coaches say that only a small front portion of the vocal folds vibrate to produce whistle (rather than the full fold, as in chest, mix, and head voice).

 Others say that the folds are not vibrating at all: instead, the folds remain still while air “whistles” through the space between them.